delphidabbler/codesnip/README.md

 # CodeSnip Caboli

-The `caboli` branch of the CodeSnip repo is where it is intended to:

-1. convert CodeSnip to compile with Delphi 11 Alexandria
-2. give the UI a major overhaul and polish.
+> **Branch abandoned**
+>
+> After quite some effort, the attempt to rebuild the existing CodeSnip v4 code base in the `caboli` branch has proved too problematic.
+Therefore the branch has been abandoned as of 2023-04-09.
+>
+> The branch will remain in the repository, for now, in case some of its code can be salvaged for later use.
+>
+> :no_entry: Pull requests for this branch are not being accepted.

+## Rationale behind the `caboli` branch

+There had been several attempts, spanning 9 years, to create a radically different CodeSnip version 5.
+These plans all required a significant (or complete) rewrite of the existing code.
+All the attempts seemed to have failed because they were too ambitious.
+(See the `pagoda`, `pavilion` & `belvedere` branches.)

+In the light of this it was decided to take a less ambitious, more evolutionary, approach.
+The idea was to identify the most important changes proposed for CodeSnip 5 and to attempt to achieve them by starting from the existing CodeSnip 4 code base.

+Looking at the [wishlist of changes](https://github.com/delphidabbler/codesnip/blob/belvedere/README.md#original-plans-for-codesnip-5-belvedere) that CodeSnip 5 was supposed to include, it seemed that the one change upon which everything else depended was to switch to a modern version of Delphi.

+Unfortunately, it was already known that, although the CodeSnip 4 code base could be modified to compile with Delphi 11, the UI was broken in the resulting executable.
+Consequently the UI needed to be heavily revised so that it would work after compiling with Delphi 11.

+Therefore it made sense to overhaul & modernise the UI at the same time as switching compilers.
+If these two goals could be acheived then the resulting code base could be used as a springboard for further developments.

+The `caboli` branch was created to attempt this development.
+It was branched from `master` as of release v4.20.2.

 > :information_source: "Caboli" is a Welsh language word that translates into English as to "polish" or to "buff".

-:warning: _**This repository is experimental and could be removed or abandoneed at any time - do not rely on it.**_

-## Rationale

-Their have been several attempts, spanning 9 years, to create a radically different CodeSnip version 5.
-These plans all required a significant rewriting of the code base.
-All the attempts have failed because they were too ambitious.
-(See the `pagoda`, `pavilion` & `belvedere` branches.)

-The planned change of compiler & the UI overhaul were both to be included in the the v5 release.
-This left CodeSnip 4 looking more and more dated and being stuck with using Delphi XE as its compiler.

-In the light of the failure of the ambitious attempts to rewrite the program, it seems prudent to take a more evolutionary approach to overhauling CodeSnip.

-Looking at the [wishlist of changes](https://github.com/delphidabbler/codesnip/blob/belvedere/README.md#original-plans-for-codesnip-5-belvedere) that CodeSnip 5 was supposed to include, it seems that the one change that is required before anything else can be implemented is the switch to a modern version of Delphi.

-For various historical reasons, CodeSnip 4 can only be compiled successfully with Delphi XE.
-With a few changes it _will_ compile with Delphi 11 Alexandria, but the UI is broken in the resulting executable.

-Consequently the UI needs to be heavily revised so that it will work after compiling with Delphi 11.
-Therefore it makes sense to overhaul & modernise the UI at the same time as switching compilers.

-## Development
+## Failure of `caboli`

-All development will take place in the `caboli` branch.

-`caboli` was branched from `master` as of release v4.20.2.
-As new releases are made to `master`, the changes will be merged into `caboli`.

-At present, any contributions should be made to the main `develop` branch, not to `caboli`.

-## Will this branch succeed?

-After series of failures, its hard to say.
-However I think there's more chance of success this time, because this project, although requiring some significant changes, is nowhere near as ambitious as the CodeSnip 5 attempts.
-However, there's a problem getting font scaling to work - see _Progress_ below.
+Quite a lot of work was done in two main tranches between December 2022 and April 2023, with some initially encouraging results:

+* The CodeSnip 4 code base _was_ made to compile with Delphi 11.
+* The program's main form was rebuilt from scratch to avoid the problem of the broken UI.
+* Dialogue boxes were also adjusted.

+Unfortunately, as development proceeded more and more obscure bugs raised their heads, including:

+* Memory access failures (albeit that some, but not all, of them related to conversion to 64 bit compilation).
+* Various UI alignment and font sizing problems.
+* Font and form scaling problems on high DPI displays.

+It gradually became apparent that numerous bugs were hiding in the old code base and there was no obvious method of predicting where the next one would arise.
+Often fixing one bug would resulting in another one being found.

+The conclusion was that it could take nearly as long to track down and fix these problems as it would take to rewrite the program.
+And at the end of the process there would be a significant probability of ending up with a program with very flaky and buggy underpinnings.

+Wanting to avoid the [sunk cost falacy](https://dictionary.cambridge.org/dictionary/english/sunk-cost-fallacy), the decision was taken to back out before the investment in time became too great.

-## Progress
+## Where next?

-As of 2023-04-03 I'm focussing on:

-1. Getting the program to compile with Delphi 11.x and building as a 64 bit Windows target.
-So far so good.
-There are still some warning and hints to get rid of though.

-2. Getting the main UI to work.
-The main form has been rebuilt from scratch, with the main UI components being in place.
-There are problems in styling the web browser control to play nicely with dark mode.
-Not done much about that yet.

-3. Getting font scaling to work in the main UI and dialogue boxes for high DPI displays.
-All dialogue boxes have been recreated using a new folder class heirachy and label fonts have been sorted out. **BUT** font scaling is proving to be a major problem and that's where most of the effort is being spent.
-This is definitely the issue that may break this project.
+The current position is that rewriting from scratch has failed and so has adapting the old code base.

+For now, at least, it seems that the only realistic approach is to keep on incrementally updating the v4 code base and sticking with the venerable Delphi XE.